cibernox/ember-power-calendar/README.md

 ## Usage

-There is many possible ways to use it, for giving you just a taste of the API:
+There are many possible ways to use it, for giving you just a taste of the API:

 ```hbs
 {{#power-calendar selected=arrival onSelect=(action (mut arrival) value="moment") as |calendar|}}